rivas-lab/Smiles2Dock/README.md

 cd Smiles2Dock
 ```

-Create your conda environment with
+Create the conda environment for docking with:
 ```
 conda env create -f docking.yml
 ```

-Then, activate your conda environment with
+Then, activate your conda environment with:
 ```
 conda activate docking
 ```